kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Practical Demo and Wrap

-Concepts matter when they run.
+Concepts matter when they run
-Practice reveals gaps.
+Practice reveals gaps
 We connect ideas to code

 > This hands-on exercise gives you practical experience with the concepts we've discussed.
 Working through examples yourself builds intuition that lectures alone can't provide.